Cancer

 Insurer Product Payout Wording effective

-LifeProtect Trauma Cover 10% partial Without major treatment; breast, cervix, vagina, vulva, fallopian tubes, ovary, corpus uteri, anus, perineum, penis or testicle; Tis or FIGO stage 0 2025-04-30
+LifeProtect Trauma Cover 10% partial Breast, cervix uteri, vagina, vulva, fallopian tubes, ovary, corpus uteri, anus, perineum, penis or testicle; Tis/FIGO stage 0 without major treatment 2025-04-30

-AIA Living Critical Conditions Cover 10% partial Focal autonomous new growth of carcinomatous cells which has not yet resulted in invasion of normal tissue 2026-05-18
+AIA Living Critical Conditions Cover Partial payout A focal autonomous new growth of carcinomatous cells which has not yet resulted in the invasion of normal tissue 2026-05-18

 Verbatim definitions per insurer